bpietravalle/fuel/README.md

 options[key] | Type | Result
 -------------|------|-------------
-constant| String | injects 'constant' rather than 'FBURL' to specify the root firebaseRef geofire| Boolean | adds methods to persist/query geospatial data to/in Geofire gps| Boolean | adds a simple API to your app's geofire service nestedArrays| Array | `["child","nodes",]`
+geofire| Boolean | adds methods to persist/query geospatial data to/in Geofire gps| Boolean | adds a simple API to your app's geofire service nestedArrays| Array | `["child","nodes",]`